Comparisons 4 min read

 Training and Turnover

-• Training time: 2-4 weeks of reduced productivity
+• Training time: weeks of reduced productivity for the new hire and the people training them

-• Lost calls: Missed opportunities while the position is vacant
+• Lost calls: missed opportunities while the position sits vacant

 Coverage Gaps